 Donate to Support the COVID-19 Rapid Response Grant Round

 Want to donate to Campaign for Southern Equality’s COVID-19 Rapid Response Grant Round?
-A generous donor to the Campaign for Southern Equality has pledged to double every dollar we raise for the next round of grants, up to $15,000.
-Your $5 will automatically become a $10 gift thanks to the match pledge.
 Click here and your gift will go directly to a grant supporting LGBTQ Southerners impacted by the COVID-19 pandemic.

 Return to Southern Equality Fund program page to see all components of SEF, including grassroots training webinars, spotlights on grantees, and more.